Install and Import Modules in Python 3

 Import Variables, Functions, and Classes Using Import

 The same methods that apply to modules are also used with variables, functions, and classes.
-Functions are typically imported as part of an entire module or through the use of the import ... from directive.
-Classes are typically imported using the from command.
+Functions are typically imported as part of an entire module or through the use of the import ... from

-The following example explains how to import the config class from the kubernetes module.
-The kubernetes module can be installed using the command pip install kubernetes.
+The following example explains how to import the config

 from kubernetes import config

-The config class can now be used in the local program as if it were defined locally.
+class can now be used in the local program as if it were defined locally.

 Concluding Thoughts About Python Modules

 Python modules are used to organize and structure larger programs.
 Some modules are built-in and are part of the Python library.
 Other third-party modules must be installed first.
-Python’s pip utility is used to install most modules.
-If a module is not available via pip, it can be installed locally.
+Python’s pip

-To make use of the functions in a module, Python must import the module first.
-The import command is used to import an entire module.
-Specific functions can be imported from a module using the from <module> import <function> command.
+command.
 When a module or function is imported, it becomes part of the local symbol table and can be used as a local object.
-Modules or functions can be given an alias using the from ... import ... as directive.
-The alias can then be used to refer to the imported object.
-For more information on Python modules, consult the Python documentation on modules.
+Modules or functions can be given an alias using the from ... import ... as

 More Information